bmansfieldRIT/LLVM_notes/README.md

 * used to develop compiler front and back ends
 * written in C++
 * designed for compile-time, link-time, run-times nd idle-time optimization of programs in arbitrary programming languages
-* LLVM initially stood for Low Level Virtual Machine, name now just refers to the umbrella project of the LLVM IR, LLVM Debugger, LLVM implementation of the C++ standard library, etc.
+* LLVM initially stood for Low Level VIRtual Machine, name now just refers to the umbrella project of the LLVM IR, LLVM Debugger, LLVM implementation of the C++ standard library, etc.
 * LLVM administered by LLVM foundation, president & compiler engineer Tanya Lattner
 * GCC has historically outperformed LLVM by about 10% on average, newer reports indicate that speeds between the two are now comparable

 #### History:
 * work started on LLVM in 2000 at UofIllinois at Urbana Champaign
-* under direction of Vikram Adve and Chris Lattner
+* under dIRection of Vikram Adve and Chris Lattner
 * originally developed as research infrastructure to investigate dynamic compilation techniques for static and dynamic programming languages
 * written to be a replacement for the existing code generator in the GCC stack
 * released under a permissive free software license
-* in 2005, Apple hires Lattner to work on LLVM for use in Apple development systems
+* in 2005, Apple hIRes Lattner to work on LLVM for use in Apple development systems
 * becomes and integral part of macOS and iOS
 * in 2012, awarded a ACM Software System Award by the Acm
 * in 2013, Sony uses Clang (a front end for LLVM) in SDK for ps4